-The examination timetable will largely be organised according to the lecture timetable, i.e. courses for which lectures are given in the same time slots will also have their examination papers in the same time slot.
+The examination timetable will largely be organized according to the lecture timetable, i.e. courses for which lectures are given in the same time slots will also have their examination papers in the same time slot.
 It will not be possible for a candidate to take two courses for examination which share a time slot in the lecture timetable for any given term.
-At the beginning of the Easter term you will receive a letter from the Chair of Examiners including a form on which to indicate your choice of examination papers and essay (if appropriate) and information on how examinations are organised.

-The final deadline for choice of examination papers is noon on the second Thursday of Easter Full term: this year Thursday 2nd May 2024.
-The deadline for submitting essays is the same, i.e. noon on Thursday 2nd May 2024, the second Thursday of Easter Full term.
+At the beginning of the Easter term, all candidates will receive a letter from the Chair of Examiners giving more information on how the examinations are organized together with a form which must be submitted to confirm their choice of examination papers and essay title.
+Candidates are required to discuss their choices with their Director of Studies who must countersign the form before it is submitted.
+The final deadline to confirm the choice of examination papers is noon on the second Thursday of Easter Full Term: this year Thursday 8th May 2025.
+The deadline for submitting essays is the same, i.e. noon on Thursday 8th May 2025, the second Thursday of Easter Full Term.

-The examinations are expected to take place during the period 29st May to 11th June 2024 (inclusive), although this period may be subject to change.
+The examinations are expected to take place during the period 5th June to 17th June 2025 (inclusive), although this period may be subject to change.

-Results are expected to be available to you via CamSIS by the late afternoon of Wednesday 19th June
+Results are expected to be available to students via CamSIS by the late afternoon on Wednesday 25th June 2025.

-2024.
-You will receive a certificate and transcript in due course.
-Please contact undergradoffice@maths.cam.ac.uk for all Part III examination and essay queries.
+You will receive a certificate and transcript after the results are released.
+Please contact undergrad-office@maths.cam.ac.uk for all Part III examination and essay queries.